tilbotio/tilbot-refactor/backend/README.md

 ### WebSockets

-The frontend uses websockets for chat sessions.
+The frontend uses websockets for "conversations".
 The basic flow is:

 1. Request a conversation ID (which will create a ProjectController behind the scenes)
 1. Connect a websocket to a URL based on the conversation ID.